zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

     -   Details of the rules to be imported.
     **Note:** Up to 100 security group rules can be imported.
 The excessive rules cannot be imported.
 The newly imported rules do not overwrite the existing rules.

-7. Click **Start**.
+5. Click **Start**.
-8. View the import result, and then click **Finish and close**.
+6. View the import result, and then click **Finish and close**.

 ## Delete security group rules {#section_rmr_tzy_lgb .section}

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/#/home).
-2. In the left-side navigation pane, click **Security Groups**.
-3. Select the target region.
-4. Locate the target security group, and then click the **Add Rules** in the **Actions** column.
+1. Find the target security group, and then click the **Add Rules** in the **Actions** column.
-5. Click a rule direction of the security group.
+2. Click a rule direction of the security group.
     -   If you need to delete security group rules for a VPC, select **Ingress** or **Outbound**.
     -   If you need to delete the security group rules for a classic network, select **Internal Network Ingress**, **Internal Network Egress**, **Internet Ingress**, or **Internet Egress**.
-6. Locate the target security group rule, and then click **Delete** in the **Actions** column.
+3. Find the target security group rule, and then click **Delete** in the **Actions** column.
-7. In the Delete Security Group Rule dialog box, click **OK**.
+4. In the Delete Security Group Rule dialog box, click **OK**.

-You can also call the API [RevokeSecurityGroup](../../../../intl.en-US/API Reference/Security groups/RevokeSecurityGroup.md#) to delete an ingress security group rule or call the API [RevokeSecurityGroupEgress](../../../../intl.en-US/API Reference/Security groups/RevokeSecurityGroupEgress.md#) to delete an outbound security group rule.
+You can also call [RevokeSecurityGroup](../intl.en-US/API Reference/Security groups/RevokeSecurityGroup.md#) to delete an ingress security group rule or call [RevokeSecurityGroupEgress](../intl.en-US/API Reference/Security groups/RevokeSecurityGroupEgress.md#) to delete an outbound security group rule.